vguillet/-CS4240-WAMDA_reproduction/README.md

 The pre-adaptation phase itself is made up of **three distinct steps**, each responsible for training different sets of weights and seeking different outcomes.
 These three steps need to be **performed on every domain** of the dataset used, and have for final objective to obtain **tuned weights for the Source Feature Extractor layers** and **source relevance scores** (both necessary for the WAMDA model).

-Three different layer sets are necessary for this section, and their respective achitectures are described bellow:
+Three different layer sets are necessary for this section, and their respective architectures are described bellow:

 **Source Feature Extractor: F_S_i**
 - ImageNet pre-trained ResNet-50 till average pool layer